-The mission of the school is to provide men and women in Israel, North America, and Europe the opportunity to pursue advanced Jewish studies, while at the same time achieving a level of secular education enabling entry into the job markets of Israel, the United States, and Europe.
-Ma'lot also strives to meet the needs of adult women who must balance their desire for educationally valid study with family obligations.
+The mission of the school is to provide men and women in North America, Europe and Israel the opportunity to pursue advanced Jewish studies, while at the same time achieving a level of secular education enabling entry into graduate school and the job market.
+Maalot strives to meet the needs of adults who must balance their desire for educationally valid study with family obligations.

 Opening in 1984, Maalot first offered courses in Computer Science and Business, in addition to Judaic Studies.
 Soon after, programs in Education, Psychology, Graphic Arts, and Speech Pathology were added.
 Later, the prerequisite Science courses for the fields of Medicine, Nursing, Occupational, Physical Therapy and PA were developed.
 Recently, specially designed proficiency courses in Cybersecurity were added to further expand professional opportunities.